imclab/liz/README.md

     by the Google Calendar `/events` API:
     https://developers.google.com/google-apps/calendar/v3/reference/events/list

-    By default, all events between now and seven days are retrieved.
+    By default, all events between now and fourteen days are retrieved.

     Query parameters:
     -   `timeMin` ISO date string with the start of a time interval.